nine15pm/toy-llm-test/README.md

-# Toy LLM Training Setup
+# Toy LLM for Remote GPU Testing

-A minimal PyTorch transformer for testing remote GPU setups and ML pipelines.
+A character-level transformer trained on Shakespeare for testing remote GPU setups and ML pipelines.

 ## Quick Start